The Board is supported by our staff led Council of Governors, our shareholder representative group and our Community Forum.

 First Community services are commissioned by three main organisations:

-We are also commissioned by other CCGs across Sussex and Surrey.
+We are also commissioned by NHS Sussex and other providers in Surrey and Sussex.

 Data protection impact assessments